AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks

 We believe that the RL-based approach has the potential to enable a more systematic and rigorous evaluation of system security.
 We envision the RL framework to be used for both 1)~studying potential security vulnerabilities of a system design and 2)~evaluating the robustness of a defense mechanism.
 For example, {\acronym} can be used to automatically generate cache-timing attack sequences for a diverse set of cache configurations, replacement policies, or real processors. {\acronym} also tries to find attack sequences with higher success rates and bandwidth, providing a way to quantitatively compare the effectiveness of attacks across different cache designs. \acronym's environment can be augmented with an explicit protection scheme such as an attack detector, and the RL agent can be asked to find an attack sequence that bypasses the defense.
 While {\acronym} cannot prove the security of a defense mechanism, testing a countermeasure with {\acronym} will provide a better measure of its robustness compared to only testing its effectiveness using the known attack sequences that it is designed for.

 The following summarizes the main technical contributions and experimental findings of this paper: \begin{itemize} \item We present \acronym, the first framework to use RL to automatically explore cache-timing attacks.
-The framework can interface with a cache simulator or a real processor. \item We demonstrate that {\acronym} can find cache attack sequences for multiple cache configurations, replacement policies, and prefetchers. \acronym{} can also find attack sequences on multiple real processors with unknown replacement policies quickly, while for a human to adapt known attacks requires significant reverse-engineering.
+The framework can interface with a cache simulator or a real processor. \item We demonstrate that {\acronym} can find cache attack sequences for multiple cache configurations, replacement policies, and prefetchers. \acronym{} can also find attack sequences on multiple real processors with unknown replacement policies quickly, while manually applying known attack strategies to a new processor design requires significant reverse-engineering.